In This Article

 - Pull a top section of hair into a high ponytail, using a brush to smooth the tops and sides.

-Another fun braided style, the fishtail braid takes a little bit of practice to perfect, but adds up to so much drama.
+Another fun braided style, the fishtail braid takes a little bit of practice to perfect but adds up to so much drama.
+Our favorite way to wear it is à la Gabrielle Union where subtle highlights create further dimension.

 - Divide the ends into two smaller, equally-sized ponytails.